coq/coq/doc/sphinx/proof-engine/tactics.rst

    a singleton inductive type (e.g. :g:`True` or :g:`x=x`), or two contradictory hypotheses.

-.. exn:: No such assumption
+.. exn:: No such assumption.

 .. tacv:: contradiction @ident